TIPS FOR PROFESSIONALS SERVING THE SPECIAL NEEDS COMMUNITY

 Far too often the success of an Individual Education Program (IEP) meeting relies on the content of reports and assessments.
-District professionals understand the need for educational supports and related services for special needs students, however, they must also work within the “fiscal parameters” set by the school district.
-This ever growing budget challenge sends many parents in search of private assessment reports to bolster their chances of securing needed services for their children.
-Private providers and their reports are often a key factor in securing benefits for a special needs student.
+District professionals understand the need for educational supports and related services for students with special needs, but they must also work within the “fiscal parameters” set by the school district.
+This ever-growing budget challenge sends many parents in search of private assessment reports to bolster their chances of securing needed services for their children.
+Private providers, and their reports, are often a key factor in securing benefits for a student with special needs.
 Here are some tips to keep in mind as you draft your reports and assessments.

-It is important to avoid the use of words such as “Best”, “Most” or “Maximize” when referring to development or potential.
+It is important to avoid words such as “best,” “most,” or “maximize” when referring to development or potential.

-When suggesting an alternative to a district’s proposal, avoid the use of “greater progress” or “more progress” when presenting your services plan.
+When suggesting an alternative to a district’s proposal, avoid the use of “greater progress” or “more progress” when presenting a services plan.

-As an expert for the parents, your report will be used to advise the IEP team and possibly even a Judge about the inadequacies of the public school program and the strengths of the program suggested by the parents.
+As an expert for the parents, your report will be used to advise the IEP team and possibly even a hearing officer or judge about the inadequacies of the public school program and the strengths of the program suggested by the parents.
 If you believe that a specific proposal will work for the child, it is essential that you firmly state the reasons for your recommendation.
 “Greater” or “more progress” suggests that the district alternative will work for the child, albeit less effectively.
-A Judge may interpret this to mean that the school’s offering, although not optimal, IS appropriate, making it very unlikely that the parents will prevail in a due process challenge.
+Judges and hearing officers may interpret this to mean that the school’s offering, although not optimal, IS appropriate, making it very unlikely that the parents will prevail in a due process challenge.

-Be specific about the amount of services recommended (Visits per week) and differentiate between individualized versus group placement.
+Be specific about the amount of services recommended (frequency and duration of visits per week) and differentiate between individualized versus group placement.

-Reports drafted by district personnel are often intentionally vague as to frequency of services and group versus individual placement.
-It is vital that a private physician’s report set out the minimum duration and intervals for a service and whether or not the service should be administered on an individual or group basis.
-Clinic or classroom administration of the service can also be a key point.
-If any of the above factors will make or break a proposed intervention, it is vital that you spell out the child’s unique needs to build your case for the proposed service plan.
+Parents and physicians approach the IEP from the perspective of creating or maintaining a specific offering of services.
+Districts, on the other hand, approach the process from a goals perspective.
+As a result, reports drafted by district personnel are intentionally vague as to frequency of services and group versus individual placement.
+It is vital that a private professional’s report set out the minimum duration and intervals for a service and whether or not the service should be administered on an individual or group basis.
+Spell out the child’s unique needs to build your case for the proposed service plan.
 Where possible, present your findings first as a goal followed by a recommendation for a services program necessary to achieve the desired result.